-Race-and gender-conscious measures.
-Race-and gender-conscious measures are programs in which businesses owned by some racial/ethnic groups may participate but non-minority-owned firms may not, or that apply to businesses owned by women but not men.
-A DBE contract goal is one example of a race- and gender-conscious measure.
+Race- and gender-conscious measures.
+Race- and gender-conscious measures are programs in which businesses owned by some racial/ethnic groups may participate but non-minority-owned firms may not, or that apply to businesses owned by women but not men.
+A DBE contract goal is one example of a race- and gender-conscious measure (consistent with 49 CFR 26.5).